How to configure an allowlist and verify scan targets

 How should I interpret the error messages during my scans, and what should I do?

 If the scan configuration is not done correctly, or there is a problem with one of the scanners, you will receive an error message while the scan runs, or after it finishes.
-For a detailed list of possible error names you can return, along with suggestions for the following steps to take to try and complete the scan, see How do I troubleshoot scan errors?.
+For help with any scan errors, see troubleshooting.

 What should I do when I receive error message "Failed to verify the scan targets"?